TheSharpOwl/LearnOpenGL/README.md

 # LearnOpenGL

 My codes while learning OpenGL from learnopengl.com, TheCherno on youtube and other resources

 ![](https://media.giphy.com/media/UVBDc7NgBRuIlZxi8K/giphy.gif)

+# Notes for other compiler versions

+Assimp might not work here because I built it with VS 2019 (check how to build assimp in the FAQs)

 ## Important and Frequently Asked Questions for OpenGL